Latent Agents in Networks: Estimation and Targeting: Examples of Approximately Sparse Networks

 \section{Examples of Approximately Sparse Networks}

-{The results in Section \ref{se:estimation} rely on approximate sparsity of $H^{-1}$.
+The results in Section \ref{se:estimation} rely on approximate sparsity of $H^{-1}$.
 The rates of convergence of the proposed estimators (in Theorem \ref{thm:OrthoHinv} and Theorem \ref{cor:Thm1}) are particularly useful if there exists a sparse approximation to $H^{-1}$ with a few nonzero entries in each row/column that leads to small approximation errors, i.e., if we can set the maximum number of nonzero elements in each row and column ($s_n$) so that $s_n^2/n$ and the approximation error $r_{1n}$ are small.
-In this section, we exemplify that this indeed is the case for many classes of networks.}
+In this section, we establish that this indeed is the case for many classes of networks.

-To fix ideas, we start with two special cases: (i) $m$-banded networks and (ii) matrices that exhibit polynomial off-diagonal decay of connection strength.
+Throughout the section we impose Assumption \ref{ass:DiagDominance}, and analyze different classes of networks.
+We start with two special cases: (i) $m$-banded networks and (ii) matrices that exhibit polynomial off-diagonal decay of connection strength.
 Then, we consider a fairly general class of networks, where we require agents' neighborhoods not to grow too fast.
 For all these cases, we establish $(s_n,r_{1n})$-sparsity of the $H^{-1}$ matrix, and provide results on convergence rates when Algorithm 1 is employed.
-The proofs of the results in this section can be found in Appendix \ref{ref:SecEstEx} .
+The proofs of the results in this section can be found in Appendix~\ref{ref:SecEstEx}.